rusty-ecma/RESS/README.md

 - Template
 - Comment

-In its current state it should be able to compile any valid <=ES6 JavaScript (I believe the testing is all currently done on ES3 packages though).
+In its current state it should be able to tokenize any valid <=ES6 JavaScript (I believe the testing is all currently done on ES3 packages though).

 ## Why?
 Ideally this project will be the starting point for building a full JS AST in Rust.
 The next step would be to build a companion crate that will raise the tokens into an AST.